Sisters in the Spirit of Houston, Inc.

 Monday of January each year is to conduct business of the organization.
 New officers of the organization shall be installed during the Annual Meeting if following the election of officers.

-The SIS Membership Business Meetings are held the third Monday of the months of March, May, September and November.
+The SIS Membership Business Meetings are usually held the fourth Saturday of the months of March, May, September and November

 Prayer Services